Top 5 Ridiculous Rules That Rolls Royce Makes People Follow

 In the case of luxury car manufacturers, a lot of times it is the company that demands the customers to do certain things, not the other way around.
 Let’s see what Rolls Royce asks for from a car owner (and employees, too).

 Rolls-Royce is a British luxury car company that was established in 1998.
 Since then, the cars from Rolls-Royce have always been a statement of power, wealth, and style.
 While almost every person tries their hardest to own at least 1 Rolls-Royce or at some point to have a real-life experience on a Rolls-Royce car.
-That said, despite the cars being extremely expensive and the owners of the cars being powerful and rich people, Rolls-Royce do not backtrack on the rules that it asks of car owners.
-The strict rules of Rolls-Royce are endless, but in this article, let’s check out top 3 outrageous rules that the company has for the car buyers, and top 2 rules that apply to the employees.
+That said, despite the cars being extremely expensive and the owners of the cars being powerful and rich people, Rolls-Royce does not backtrack on the rules that it asks of car owners.
+The strict rules of Rolls-Royce are endless, but in this article, let’s check out top 3 outrageous rules that the company has for the car buyers and top 2 rules that apply to the employees.

 1. Once your car is maintained or repaired at an unauthorised place, Rolls Royce can deny working on your car